solislemuslab/HighDimMixedModels.jl/docs/src/index.md

 Next we form model matrices with the help of the [`StatsModels`](https://juliastats.org/StatsModels.jl/stable/formula/#The-@formula-language) formula syntax:
 ```@example cog
 using StatsModels
-f = @formula(ravens ~ 1 + treatment + year + sex + age_at_time0 +
+f = @formula(ravens ~ 1 + year + treatment + sex + age_at_time0 +
                       height + weight + head_circ + ses + mom_read + mom_write + mom_edu)
 model_frame = ModelFrame(f, cog_df)
 model_mat = ModelMatrix(model_frame).m
 nothing #hide
 ```

 We form two model matrices.
-One is low dimensional and includes only the columns that will have associated random effects and the other is higher dimensional and includes the many features whose effects will be regularized.
+One is low dimensional and includes features we do not wish to penalize, and the other is higher dimensional and includes the many features whose effects will be regularized.
 ```@example cog
 X = model_mat[:, 1:2] # Non-penalized, random effect columns (one for intercept, and the other for year)
 G = model_mat[:, 3:end] # High dimensional set of covariates whose effects are regularized